develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 But I know that many people hate relational databases because of their rigid schema requirements on your tables.

-Having a predefined schemas can can be good or bad, depending on the case.
+Having a fixed predefined schema can be good or bad, depending on the case.
-If you have a huge amount of data coming in in the form of logs or sensory data, containing entries with potentially varying properties, there's a problem.
+If you have a huge amount of data coming in in the form of logs, containing entries with potentially varying properties, there's a problem.

 If it's expected that your data may not be uniform and your data entries may significantly vary, then defining all properties that a table may contain as a